OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ```

-**Verifying the Global Offset Table**
+**Native Hook Detection**

+Native function hooks can be installed by overwriting function addresses in the GOT, tampering with PLT stubs, or replacing parts of the function code itself.

 In the world of ELF binaries, the Global Offset Table (GOT) is used as a layer of indirection for calling library functions.
 During runtime, the dynamic linker patches this table with the absolute addresses of global symbols.
 Because the GOT is located in writeable memory, it is possible to overwrite the stored function addresses and redirect legitimate function calls to adversary-controlled code.
-This type of hooks can be detected by verifying that each GOT entry points into a legitimately loaded library.
+This type of hook can be detected by verifying that each GOT entry points into a legitimately loaded library.

 In contrast to GNU <code>ld</code>, which resolves symbol addresses only once they are needed for the first time (lazy binding), the Android linker resolves all external function and writes the respective GOT entries immediately when a library is loaded (immediate binding).
-During runtime, we can therefore expect all GOT entries to point to valid memory locations within the code sections of their respective libraries.
+Some hook detection methods therefore verify that all GOT entries to point to valid memory locations within the code sections of their respective libraries.

 **Detecting Inline Hooks**